Ways To Support Vicky

 _________

 Now, in 2025, I’m sad to say that I am still dealing with significant disability.
-Some days I might look fine, but if I’m upright and walking around, it means I’ve either rested for days to get the energy to do so, or that I’ll crash the next day and be almost non-functioning as a result of being out and about.
-On my worst days, I still rely on a walking stick or electric wheelchair.
+Some days I might look fine, but if I’m upright and walking around, it means I’ve either rested for days to get the energy to do so, or that I’ll ‘crash’ the next day and be almost non-functioning as a result of being out and about.
 I have occasional good days when I manage more, but they are rare.
-My health issues are severe enough that I’m currently signed off work.
-Just managing the basic aspects of daily living takes everything I’ve got right now energy-wise, and often even those basic tasks are often too much for me.
+My health issues are severe enough that I’m currently signed off work, which I find very difficult mentally and emotionally, as work has always been such a core part of my life and my vocation.
+Unfortunately, just managing the basic aspects of daily living takes everything I’ve got right now energy-wise, and on the difficult days even those basic tasks are often too much for me.

 _________

-I live in hope that someday soon my health will fully improve, as I dearly miss everything I used to do.
-My ideal goal is to be back in London campaigning for LGBTQ equality again in all the ways I did before, and doing my old television and radio work.
-But right now, my ill-health still makes that return to work feel out of reach.
+I live in hope that someday soon my health will fully improve, as I greatly miss everything I used to do.
+My ideal goal is to be back in action campaigning for LGBTQ equality again in all the ways I did before, doing my television and radio work and writing books and articles.
+But right now, my up and down ill-health still makes that return to work feel out of reach.
 I’ll always be glad I wrote and published “Undivided” despite the toll it took on my energy and health.
 Many people have told me that it helped them in their own journey, which makes everything worthwhile.

 _________